harvester/pcidevices/README.md

 metadata:
   name: pcideviceclaim-sample
 spec:
-  pciAddress: "00:1f.6"
+  address: "00:1f.6"
   nodeName:  "titan"
+  userName:  "yuri"
 status:
-  result: Succeeded
+  kernelDriverToUnbind: "e1000e"
+  passthroughEnabled: true
 ```

 The PCIDeviceClaim is created with a target PCI address, for the device
 that the user wants to prepare for PCI Passthrough.
-Then the status.result is
+Then the
-set to `InProgress` while it's in progress, then either `Succeeded` or `Failed`,
+`status.passthroughEnabled` is set to `false` while it's in progress,
-depending on whether the device was successfully prepared, and is currently bound
-to the `vfio-pci` driver.
+then `true` when it is bound to the `vfio-pci` driver.

+The `status.kernelDriverToUnbind` is stored so that deleting the claim
+can re-bind the device to the original driver.

 # Controllers